IT7810-HSC-B Patch Management

 4. New devices must be patched to a supported version.
 No device should be on the UTHSC network whose operating system or applications are past end of life (EoL).

 5. Patches should be tested in an appropriate dev/test environment, when available, to understand the impact of deploying the patch in the production environment.
-This is required for patches that, in the event of a failure or unexpected issue, could result in a significant impact to the University.
+This is required for patches that, in the event of a failure or unexpected issue, could result in a significant impact on the University.

-6. Prior to production deployment, a back out plan must be in place to roll back changes in the event the patch causes issues with the production environment.
+6. Prior to production deployment, a back-out plan must be in place to roll back changes in the event the patch causes issues with the production environment.

 7. System components and devices attached to the UTHSC network must be regularly maintained by applying security patches in a timely manner.
-The scheduling these patches is based on the severity level of the vulnerability as follows:
+The scheduling of these patches is based on the severity level of the vulnerability as follows:

 Severity Level